Workplace Injury Lawyer in Paterson, NJ

-Experienced Workers’ Comp Attorney Represents Workplace Injury Victims in Union County, Essex County, and Middlesex County, NJ
+Experienced Workers’ Compensation Attorney Represents Workplace Injury Victims in Passaic County, Essex County, and Middlesex County, NJ

 You work hard to earn money to cover your bills and other living expenses.
 It’s possible that your family depends on you to bring home a paycheck.
 You should never be punished for doing your job.
 If you sustained an injury while at work, regardless of the cause, you may be eligible for Workers’ Compensation benefits to cover your medical bills.
 Additionally, you may be entitled to Compensation for lost wages, up to certain statutory limits, if you are unable to return to work for an extended period of time while recovering from your injuries.

-Andrew Calcagno is an aggressive attorney who has years of experience handling Workers’ Compensation and personal injury cases throughout Union County and Middlesex County, NJ, including Cranford, Rahway, and Roselle.
+Andrew Calcagno is an aggressive attorney who has years of experience handling Workers’ Compensation and personal injury cases throughout New Jersey, including Roselle, Plainfield, Bloomfield, Wayne, Paterson, Middletown, and Howell, NJ.
 Mr. Calcagno has also successfully represented injured workers in NY’s five boroughs.
 Regardless of the circumstances of your work injury, Mr. Calcagno is prepared to fight on your behalf all the way to the end.
 He never backs down to insurance companies and isn’t afraid to go to court when necessary.
 That’s why insurance companies negotiate fairly with him so you get the best settlement possible.

-Causes of Workplace Injuries in Elizabeth, Roselle, and Newark, New Jersey
+Causes of Workplace Injuries in Elizabeth, Cranford, and Newark, New Jersey

 Depending on the nature of your job and the circumstances of your workplace accident, you could suffer significant injuries.